commercetools/commercetools-postman-collection/GettingStarted.md

 ## Disclaimer

 This is not the official commercetools documentation.
-To learn more about commercetools APIs and to find the complete and approved documentation, visit [docs.commercetools.com](http://docs.commercetools.com/).
+To learn more about Composable Commerce APIs and to find the complete and approved documentation, visit [docs.commercetools.com](http://docs.commercetools.com/).

 ## Install Postman

 Instructions for installing the Postman app or using the web version can be found at [Installing and Updating](https://learning.postman.com/docs/getting-started/installation-and-updates/) in the Postman Learning Center.

-## Set up an environment via commercetools API Client
+## Set up an environment via the Composable Commerce API Client

 An environment is a set of variables that you can use in your Postman queries.
 It can be generated and downloaded from the Merchant Center using the API Client to match your project: